ISM6562-Big-Data/TEAM_DATA_MINERS/Final-Project-Implementing-schema-using-HIVE/Final Project-Implementing-schema-using-HIVE.md

 This command constructs a table ready to ingest the location data, with each field delineated by a comma, in keeping with the CSV format of our incoming data file.

 **Data Import from CSV:**
 The subsequent stage involved importing the location data from a CSV file housed in HDFS.
-This process is streamlined by the Hive interface, which simplifies data loading while ensuring the fidelity of the data to our defined schema.
+This process is streamlined by the Hive interface, which simplifies data loading while ensuring the fidelity of the data to the defined schema.

 [Car Location Data File](data/CarLocation.csv)